tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

 * *Top-left pattern:* you should manage this without any hints; it has twelve lines if you must know.
 * *Top-right pattern:* the line spacing increases by a multiple of `1.5` with each iteration.
-* *Bottom-centre pattern*: consider using a modulo operator to establish `if` the iterator is odd or even.
+* *Bottom-centre pattern*: consider using a modulo operator to establish `if` the counter is odd or even.

 After successfully completing this, you should have a decent grasp of loops.